Is cryptocurrency dead?

 The autonomy inherent in the cryptocurrency model and the incorruptible security of blockchain suggest consumer privacy implications.
 Lessons learned from cryptocurrency could take some of the onus of consumer data protection off of businesses, dodging costly disasters like the Equifax hack of 2017.
 IBM reports that the average data breach in 2018 is nearly $4 million, but many major enterprises spend nearly that much on prevention.

 Cryptocurrency has myriad applications beyond use cases like international payments and data privacy.
-The true potential of blockchain remains relatively untapped; its ability to secure intellectual property, financial assets and sensitive data spans industries.
+The true potential of blockchain remains relatively untapped; its ability to secure intellectual property, financial assets, and sensitive data spans industries.
 In healthcare, blockchain could keep patient data secure but accessible.
-In manufacturing and supply chain management, blockchain can facilitate reduced fraud, improved inventory management and immediate status updates.
+In manufacturing and supply chain management, blockchain can facilitate reduced fraud, improved inventory management, and immediate status updates.

 Some cryptocurrencies enable “smart contracts”: digital contracts that self-execute given provided conditions are sufficiently met.
-Smart contracts can improve traceability, accountability and security of transactions with vendors and clients.
-Smart contracts could also empower small businesses to compete on a more level playing field with larger competitors; self-executing contracts reduce time and resources otherwise devoted to invoicing, settling interest fees, managing fulfillment, filing, verification, arbitration and legal processes.
+Smart contracts can improve traceability, accountability, and security of transactions with vendors and clients.
+Smart contracts could also empower small businesses to compete on a more level playing field with larger competitors; self-executing contracts reduce time and resources otherwise devoted to invoicing, settling interest fees, managing fulfillment, filing, verification, arbitration, and legal processes.

 Granted, crypto still has some problems.
 User interfaces are convoluted and not user-friendly; it would be hard for most people to imagine their parents navigating the transaction process.
-It takes an expert trained in analysis of financial markets and with an understanding of the crypto ecosystem to navigate and interpret candlesticks and trend lines.
-Plus, as any cryptocurrency skeptic will leap at the chance to tell you: The market is risky, speculative and volatile.
+It takes an expert trained in the analysis of financial markets and with an understanding of the crypto ecosystem to navigate and interpret candlesticks and trend lines.
+Plus, as any cryptocurrency skeptic will leap at the chance to tell you: The market is risky, speculative, and volatile.

 That same volatility can be an asset that skilled traders can leverage to their advantage.
 I’ve built my love of cryptocurrency into a hedge fund called Astra Network that creates wealth for clients across New Orleans and beyond.
-Cryptocurrency is here, not only to stay, but to revolutionize the financial sector as we know it.
-I’m excited to see how the market changes as cryptocurrency matures beyond these Wild West days of deregulation and becomes a standard.
+Cryptocurrency is here, not only to stay but to revolutionize the financial sector as we know it.
+I’m excited to see how the market changes as cryptocurrency mature beyond these Wild West days of deregulation and becomes a standard.
 Whatever’s next for the cryptocurrency space, I’m along for the ride — but I’ll be driving.